carpentries/docs.carpentries.org/source/handbooks/lesson_program_governors.md

 The responsibilities of Lesson Program Governance Committees fall into three main categories of leadership: strategy, advocacy, and communication.
 * Strategy:
-  * Monitoring the health of the lesson program and designing strategies to maintain and improve it
+  * Monitoring the health of the lesson program and designing strategies to maintain and improve it.
-  * Identifying priorities for growing the community and reach of the lesson program
+  * Identifying priorities for growing the community and reach of the lesson program.
 * Advocacy:
-  * Representing the lesson program in their local and professional networks
+  * Representing the lesson program in their local and professional networks.
-  * Working with the Executive Council and Core Team to promote the interests of the lesson program within The Carpentries
+  * Working with the Executive Council and Core Team to promote the interests of the lesson program within The Carpentries.
 * Communication:
-  * Reporting on the activities, objectives, and needs of the lesson program to the Executive Council and Core Team
+  * Reporting on the activities, objectives, and needs of the lesson program to the Executive Council and Core Team.
-  * Engaging the community on topics and projects relevant to the development of the lesson program
+  * Engaging the community on topics and projects relevant to the development of the lesson program.
-  * Maintaining up-to-date information about the lesson program on The Carpentries' websites
+  * Maintaining up-to-date information about the lesson program on The Carpentries' websites.

 A Lesson Program Governance Committee will typically have 3-5 members, including at least one member acting in each of the two Officer roles, Chair and Secretary.